pataskad/nelson-photography-live/README.md

 - CSS/JS via Bootstrap
 - Responsive Design heavily focused on combining desktop and mobile accessibility to lower the barrier to entry/viewing the website
 - Python/Django backend
-- Basic SEO implementions including use of Meta tags/description, header tags and favicon
+- Basic SEO implementations including use of Meta tags/description, header tags and favicon
-  - Likely to go further later on in the project lifecycle (Such as blog, etc)
+  - Likely to go further later on in the project lifecycle (Such as blog updates, etc)

 *** Features Implemented ***